 - Distinguish the possibilities and limitations of social change.

-The Engaged Citizenship Common Experience (ECCE) consists of 200-, 300-, and 400-level courses and includes the following categories.
-Within each of the two selected categories, students must complete a minimum of 9 hours in two of the following three categories.
+The Engaged Citizenship Common Experience (ECCE) consists of 200-, 300-, and 400-level courses.
+Students must complete a minimum of 9 hours in two of the following three categories.

 U.S. Communities (1 course, 3 hours)